Constructing completely integrable fields by a generalized-streamlines method: Examples

 We first illustrate the method on a singular, quasilinear system of variational equations corresponding to (\ref{NLH-intro}, \ref{frob-2}) with $\rho$ given by eq.\ (\ref{extr}).
 The resulting elliptic-hyperbolic system provides a model for certain nonparametric extremal surfaces, as observed in Sec.\ 1.

 Suppose that a surface $\Sigma$ is locally the graph of a function $\zeta$ with $\mathbf{w}\equiv\nabla\zeta$ satisfying eqs.\ (\ref{NLH-intro}, \ref{exact}) with $\rho$ given by (\ref{extr}).
-Replacing condition (\ref{exact}) with condition (\ref{frob-2}) corresponds to multiplying, at each point of $T\Sigma,$ the length of the gradient vector $\nabla \zeta$ by a conformal factor $\exp[\eta].$ This corresponds to a conformal dilation in the noneuclidean part of the local metric tensor

-where $I$ is the $2\times 2$ identity matrix corresponding to the trivial (euclidean) metric.
-In this example, the function $\phi$ evaluated at $Q$ is
+Replacing condition (\ref{exact}) with condition (\ref{frob-2}) corresponds to multiplying, at each point of $T\Sigma,$ the length of the gradient vector $\nabla \zeta$ by a conformal factor $\exp[\eta].$ In this example, the function $\phi$ evaluated at $Q$ is

 and